Building a Product – Georgia Tech Entrepreneur Society

 Last night, I spoke at the Georgia Tech Entrepreneur Society on “Building a Product.”

-I have built several products myself, and everyday we are heavily involved in the building of products for our wonderful clients at Highgroove.
+I have built several products myself, and everyday we are heavily involved in the building of products for our wonderful clients.
 Before the talk, my mind was spinning with ideas on what to tell these Georgia Tech Entrepreneurs.

-I ended up telling a few stories, but there are really two main points I wanted to impart, that I've seen make products (at least, web-based, or technology-based products) successful:
+There are really two main points I wanted to impart.
+These are the things I’ve seen make products (at least, web-based, or technology-based products) successful:

 - Eating your own Dog Food